 - a letter from your sponsoring organization, if you are being sponsored

-- a medical clearance and/or security clearance, if necessary, depending on your home country
+- a medical exam and / or police certificate, if necessary, depending on your home country

 When You Arrive in Canada